moq-wg/moq-transport/draft-lcurley-warp.md

 response is provided.

 * Track ID:
-Session specific identifier that maps the Track URI to the Track ID in OBJECT ({{message-object}}) message headers for the advertised track.
-Track IDs are generally shorter than Track URIs and thus reduce the overhead in OBJECT messages.
+Session specific identifier that maps the Full Track Name to the Track ID in OBJECT ({{message-object}}) message headers for the advertised track.
+Track IDs are generally shorter than Full Track Names and thus reduce the overhead in OBJECT messages.

 ## PUBLISH ERROR {#message-publish-error}